TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          records for the cache lifetime of all pages.

-         You can use the keyword "current" instead of a <storage-pid> to consider records on the current page for the cache life of it-self.
+         You can use the keyword "current" instead of a <storage-pid> to consider records on the current page for the cache life of itself.

    Examples
          This includes the fe\_users records on page 2 in the cache lifetime